jesrav/mlmodels/README.md

 ```

 ### Building a docker image with a model service
-The model must wrapped as an mlflow.pyfunc model and must have the following
+The model must wrapped as an mlflow.pyfunc model and must inherit from the BaseModel and DataFrameModelMixin
-- get_open_api_dict: Method that returns an open api specification as a dictionary.
-- model_input_from_dict: Method that transforms the dictionary model input, from the posted json, to input that can be passed to a predict method.
-- model_initiated_dt: Attribute indicating when the object was initialized (when the model was trained).

-If you decorated a model class with the data_frame_model decorator, you will automatically have the above.
-The model must return predictions in an array-like form.

 First we train and save a model locally.
 You need to use python 3.6.7 or update the python version in examples/random_forest_model_example/conda.yaml.
 ```console